All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 TB-500 reported side effects: - Also generally well-tolerated - Injection site reactions - Head rush or lightheadedness (reported occasionally) - Temporary fatigue after initial doses - A theoretical concern exists around TB-500 and its interaction with cell growth pathways, though clinical evidence of harm is lacking

 Important caveats: Both peptides have extensive preclinical (animal) research but limited large-scale human clinical trials.
 The safety data comes primarily from smaller studies, case reports, and clinical experience from prescribing providers.
-This does not mean they are unsafe) it means the evidence base is still developing.
+This doesn't mean they're unsafe) it means the evidence base is still developing.

 Both peptides should only be used under the supervision of a licensed provider who can monitor your response and adjust your protocol as needed. to discuss whether a healing peptide protocol is appropriate for you.